 idea and theKriegsmarine trying to torpedo

-Following Fuhrer Directive No.
+Following Fuhrer Directive No. 16, in which

-out, an invasion' as an indication of Hitler's lack of commitment, the
+invasion' as an indication of Hitler's lack of commitment, the

-second half of July was filled with various staff meetings and proposals where the Luftwaffe confirmed it would
+second half of July was filled with various staff meetings and proposals where the Luftwaffe confirmed it

-be able to start a major air campaign against the RAF in early August but theKriegsmarine would not be able to complete its preparations until mid-September.
+would be able to start a major air campaign against the RAF in early August but theKriegsmarine would not be able to complete its preparations until mid-September.
 On 28 July 1940,

 they proposed that if the invasion were to go ahead that a beachhead be established

 to the continent, where a narrow corridor could be protected by minefields to each side as well as groups of